amalalexcheriyan/api-Confighub/README.md

-# javarestapi
+employeeAPI:
-REST API in java to insert and retrieve some data from a database table
+employee API is a Spring Boot-based web application that exposes RESTful web services APIs for create and retrieve details of employees on a MySQL database